 Q: How can I get my 1095-A?

-You’ll receive a paper copy of your 1095-A in the mail from Washington Healthplanfinder.
-You can also view or print a digital copy of your 1095-A by signing in to your account at www.wahealthplanfinder.org and going to your Message Center.
+You can view or print a digital copy of your 1095-A by signing in to your account at www.wahealthplanfinder.org and going to your Message Center.
 Or, download the WAPlanfinder mobile app available in the App Store and Google Play.

 Q: I forgot to update my household size (such as, getting married or having a baby) last year.
 What should I do?